Kubernetes Workload Identity

 In general, ServiceAccount based solutions suffers from the following problems:

 - Service accounts may not take into consideration all the attributes of the workload.
 For e.g, if an application developer has clusters across multiple regions then the workloads could be spawned across these regions.
 A service account based identity cannot provide a mechanism for finer attributes such as the location of the pod to handle the authorization.

 - Service accounts or Service account tokens are valid only within a given cluster.

 - No server authentication!
 The client is authenticated by the server using the service account credentials but there is no way for the client to authenticate the server.

 - Dependency on the k8s control plane.
 The validation of tokens needs to be done with the K8s API server which means the data plane has an impact if there is any control plane downtime.

 K8s Certificate APIs

 K8s Certificate APIs allow a pod with appropriate RBAC permissions to send a CSR based on a locally generated key pair.
 The following call flow shows how a pod can acquire a signed certificate using k8s certificate APIs.

 K8s Certificate API

-Handling key rotations.
+- Handling key rotations.
 The application developer has to put in place a system to rotate the keys on a periodic basis.